ADVAIT135/CPP-Programs/README.md

 3. **Explore the Code**

-   Browse through the folders and files to discover different types of C++ programs.
+   Browse through the folders and files to discover different types of C and  C++ programs.

 ## Directory Structure